ICGV Ægir

 ICGV Ægir is a former offshore patrol vessel of the Icelandic Coast Guard.
 Built by Aalborg Værft, in Denmark, she is the lead ship of the Ægir class and has one sister ship of an improved design, ICGV Týr.
-The ship entered service in 1968 and participated in the two last Cod Wars against the United Kingdom. Ægir primarily conducts patrols, search and rescue, fishery inspections, general law enforcement and counter-terrorism operations in the Icelandic exclusive economic zone.
+The ship entered service in 1968 and participated in the two last Cod Wars against the United Kingdom. Ægir primarily conducted patrols, search and rescue, fishery inspections, general law enforcement and counter-terrorism operations in the Icelandic exclusive economic zone.
 In 2020, the patrol vessel was taken out of service and sold two years later.

 Description

 Ægir has a standard displacement of 1128 LT and 1500 LT at full load.
 The ship measures 69.8 m long with a beam of 10 m and a draught of 4.6 m.
 The ship is powered by two MAN 8L 40/54 diesel engines turning two shafts with Kamewa controllable pitch propellers rated at 13200 hp.
 This gives the ship a maximum speed of 19 kn with a range of 9000 nmi at 18 kn.
 The vessel has a 20-ton bollard-pulling winch and passive rolling tanks.

 The Ægir-class ships were initially armed with a 57 mm Hotchkiss cannon.
 However, these weapons were replaced in 1990 with the Bofors 40 mm/L60 autocannon, which in turn was replaced with the 40 mm Bofors L70 in the late 2000s.
 Among other weapons equipped include net cutters, which the Icelandic Coast Guard used during the Cod Wars.
 A large crane is situated forward of the helicopter deck. Ægir mounts Sperry surface search and navigational radar.
 The vessel sports a helicopter deck aft and a hangar located between the funnels.
 In 1997, the helicopter deck was extended.
 The ship has a complement of 19.